kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

   delegate :user, to: :session, allow_nil: true end
 ```
-By assigning the session_record to `Current.session` in ApplicationController, you're making that session object available throughout the application, thanks to the Current class you defined earlier.
-Since you also delegated the user method to the session attribute in the Current class (delegate :user, to: :session, allow_nil: true), you can now access the user associated with the current session by calling Current.user from anywhere in your application.
+By assigning the `session_record` to `Current.session` in ApplicationController, you're making that session object available throughout the application, thanks to the `Current` class you defined earlier.
+Since you also delegated the `user` method to the `session` attribute in the `Current` class (`delegate :user, to: :session, allow_nil: true`), you can now access the user associated with the current session by calling `Current.user` from anywhere in your application.

-One last thing is to add before_action where it is necessary:
+One last thing is to add `before_action` where it is necessary.

 ```ruby
 # controllers/home_controller.rb